-The Board is scheduled to consider the plan for adoption on July 28.
+The Board adopted the plan on July 28.

 Besides the supposed potential for increased recharge, there are several other reasons some people are in favor of cutting cedar.
 Some point to cedar chopping as a tool that will help restore the hillsides to something more closely resembling their native condition (the myth of a cedar-less Hill Country is still pervasive and widely believed).
 Some point out that eliminating thick stands produces more grazing for livestock.
 And some people just flat don't like cedar because it produces copious amounts of berries and pollen.

 On the other hand, there are also people who really love cedar, so the pro and con arguments regarding cutting it get tossed around quite a bit.
 Some worry that since long strips of bark from old-growth trees are required for nest building by Golden-cheeked warblers, cutting cedar won't ensure enough habitat exists to support healthy populations.
 Others point out that cedar is a great cover for wildlife and produces an important food during critical periods.
 And some worry that between the time cedar is cut and other plants start to grow, there could be an increased potential for flash flooding, erosion, and stream siltation.

 Both sides also have counterarguments: numbers of warblers can be increased by carefully planned programs of prescribed burning and improvements in cattle grazing systems; reducing cedar would increase diversity of plants and animals and improve habitat instead of reducing it; recharge might also be increased by encouraging more cedar and collecting and channelizing the increased runoff toward the recharge area.